liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/05-upgrading-7.0-themes-7.1/05-bootstrap-lexicon-compatibility-layer.markdown

+---
+header-id: using-the-bootstrap-3-lexicon-css-compatibility-layer
+---

-# Using the Bootstrap 3 Lexicon CSS Compatibility Layer [](id=using-the-bootstrap-3-lexicon-css-compatibility-layer)
+# Using the Bootstrap 3 Lexicon CSS Compatibility Layer

 By default, @product@ includes Bootstrap 4 out-of-the-box.
 Bootstrap 4 has been completely rewritten and therefore includes some